sergetsyba/http-media-type/README.md

 ```

 ### Formatting
-The `formatted` property holds the textual representation of the media
+The `formatted` property holds the textual representation of a media
 type instance
 ```javascript
 const mediaType = ('application', 'vnd.company.media', {